 Many gardeners will pinch the first blossoms off of the strawberry plants to help direct the early growth into bushy leaves.
-A mature strawberry plant will likely be no more than 6-12” high, and they can be planted around 12” apart.
+A mature strawberry plant will likely be no more than six to 12 inches high, and they can be planted around 12 inches apart.
 For potted plants, a few to a pot is plenty.

-Strawberries need plenty of nutrients, so be sure to feed it with compost or compost tea after planting and harvesting, as well as in the fall.
+Strawberries need plenty of nutrients, so be sure to feed your plants with compost or compost tea after planting and harvesting, as well as in the fall.
 You can cut down plants quite a bit at the end of the season to encourage new growth next spring.

 Keep plants clear of weeds as well as yellowed or browning leaves.
 This helps the plant to get as much moisture and nutrients to the healthy leaves and fruits as it can giving you a better harvest.

 As soon as strawberries turn red (or white, if that’s the variety you chose) you can harvest them.
 If they’ve gone a bit too long and are soft and mushy, they’ll be excellent in jams and other cooked-fruit recipes.
 If the birds are beating you to the harvest, though, consider tossing a net over the plants.